-122. Generic ATV became available in the United States in December 2017.
-At that time, benefits.

-Restraint was intended to prevent, and did in fact prevent, purchasers from obtaining those competitive

-123. Absent the No-Generics Restraint, an untainted competitor in Gilead's position would have competed with an FDC containing COBI and generic ATV as soon as possible, and it would have done so by December 2017.
-Under the unlawful No-Generics Restraint, however, drug purchasers will continue to be deprived of a substitutable version of Evotaz until September 2029.

-124. Gilead began in August 2011 to market an FDC, Complera (see Section VII(C)) below), and began in August 2012 to market another FDC, Stribild (see Section VII(A) above), that compete against Atripla.
+- 132. Generic ATV became available in the United States in December 2017.
+At that time, purchasers and patients should have benefitted because: (1) doctors and patients could use generic ATV in combination with Gilead's COBI or another booster, such as generic RTV; and (2) an untainted competitor in Gilead's position would have competed with BMS by marketing an FDC comprising generic ATV and COBI.
+The combined price of those products would have plummeted due to competition that should have ensued with the availability of generic ATV.
+The BMS/Gilead No-Generics Restraint was intended to prevent, and did in fact prevent, purchasers from obtaining those competitive benefits. - 133.
+Absent the No-Generics Restraint, an untainted competitor in Gilead's position would have competed with an FDC containing COBI and generic ATV as soon as possible, and it would have done so by December 2017.
+Under the unlawful No-Generics Restraint, however, drug purchasers will continue to be deprived of a substitutable version of Evotaz until September 2029. - 134.
+Gilead began in August 2011 to market an FDC, Complera (see Section VII(C)) below), and began in August 2012 to market another FDC, Stribild (see Section VII(A) above), that compete against Atripla.
 Gilead thereafter concentrated its marketing efforts in promoting those products rather than Atripla.
 And when Gilead began developing its line of TAF-based FDCs to replace the TDF-based FDCs, it did not amend the joint venture agreement with BMS to provide for the parties to commercialize a TAF-based successor to Atripla.
 Nor did Gilead file an application for an NDA for such a TAF-based successor product to Atripla.

-- 125. The BMS/Gilead No-Generics Restraint with respect to Atripla prohibited BMS from making a generic version of Atripla when generic TDF and generic FTC became available, but did not prohibit BMS from making a comparable version comprising generic TDF, 3TC (instead of Gilead's FTC), and EFV.
+- 135. The BMS/Gilead No-Generics Restraint with respect to Atripla prohibited BMS from making a generic version of Atripla when generic TDF and generic FTC became available, but did not prohibit BMS from making a comparable version comprising generic TDF, 3TC (instead of Gilead's FTC), and EFV.
 When generic TDF became available, BMS licensed Mylan Pharmaceuticals to produce that comparable version, which the FDA approved in February 2018.
-Mylan sells the generic TDF/3TC/EFV version of the product at a 40% discount to the price of branded Atripla. - 126.
-Gilead recently terminated BMS's participation in the Atripla joint venture, triggering
+Mylan sells the generic TDF/3TC/EFV version of the product at a 40% discount to the price of branded Atripla. - 136.
+Gilead recently terminated BMS's participation in the Atripla joint venture, triggering Gilead's obligation to make the penalty payments described above.

-Unlawful No-Generics Restraints: Gilead and Janssen
+C. Unlawful No-Generics Restraints: Gilead and Janssen